 - Brittany Zaehringer–College of Law, Office of the Provost, Chancellor’s Office, the Office of the Board of Trustees, Public Affairs, Libraries, Information Technology Services

-Senior Vice President and Chief Human Resources Officer Andrew Gordon provides support to the Office of Human Resources.
+Senior Vice President and Chief Human Resources Officer Andrew Gordon provides support to the Martin J. Whitman School of Management, Newhouse School of Public Communications, and Office of Human Resources.

 Our Labor Relations team promotes positive labor-management relations using an interest-based approach to achieve positive outcomes and support of the University’s overall mission and strategic plan.